barryclark/jekyll-now/mcamc.md

 **Can parents and teachers stay?**

 {: .answer}
-Due to space limitations, up to 1 adult per team can stay.
-We encourage at least 1 adult per organization/school to stay.
+Due to space limitations, up to one adult per team can stay.
+We encourage at least one adult per organization/school to stay.
+For students registering individually, one adult per student may stay.

 {: .question}
 **Where is parking?
 Where is the drop-off location?**